Summary: Symposium

 3.

-After this speech, Eryximachus announces that he will consider love from a much broader perspective.
-Love does not concern only humans but characterises the relationships between all beings, both animate and inanimate.
+Eryximachus then announces that he will consider love from a far broader perspective.
+Love does not concern only humans but characterises the relationships between all beings, animate and inanimate alike.

-Medicine, for instance, has discovered that illness can arise from the presence of two opposing and therefore hostile principles within the body.
+Medicine, for instance, has discovered that illness can arise from two opposing and therefore hostile principles within the body.
 Healing consists in introducing love and harmony into these conflicts.

-Similarly, music seeks harmony—for example, between high and low notes.
-Music, therefore, is a form of love: It is, through harmony and rhythm, a science of amorous movements
+Music likewise seeks harmony—between high and low notes, for example.
+Music is therefore a form of love: It is, through harmony and rhythm, a science of amorous movements

 4.